varunmehta/njtbusnow/README.md

 ## Elasticsearch
 Will create an ES index per month, if the data gets too huge, then might move it to a smaller set.
 Also the shard count is set to 1 for now.
 ES is installed on Raspberry Pi I'm not going to detail that, please google on how to set that up.

+### Delay in starting up
+ES take some time to startup, it is not as snappy as a desktop.
+If you do a restart, it'll take a few minutes (3-5 minutes) for the server to be made available.
+Review your logs to check if the server is up.

 ## TODO